inhahe/grep.py/README.md

 It will search `d:\` recursively, but only searching for `*.html`.
 It will exclude `index.html`.
 It will search the current directory and `d:\foo\bar` recursively for `*.txt` and `*.md` and will exclude `robots.txt`.

+grep.py will search the current directory by default, but if any paths are specified, it will exclude the current directory (unless the current directory is one of the paths specified).

 -----

 All this in 270 lines of Python.